Chike17/toy-mvp/README.md

 3. Filter by Category by clicking on the business category.-
 4. Do a live search for business names and locations.

-Locations: Boston, San Francisco, Chicago
+Locations: Boston, San Francisco, Chicago.
 Example business names to search: Fine Cutz, Neverland Nails, Manly Massages.